President of the European Council: Democratic mandate

+Election

+The president of the European Council is elected by its members through a reinforced qualified majority vote for a once-renewable term of two and a half years.
+Article 15 of the Treaty on European Union (TEU) identifies his duties.
+It is the Heads of State or Government who vote for this office.

 The lack of accountability to MEPs or national parliamentarians has also cast doubt as to whether national leaders will in practice stand behind the president on major issues.
 Under the rotational system, the presidents simply had the mandate of their member states, while the new permanent president is chosen by the members of the European Council.

-There have been calls by some, such as former German interior minister and current head of the Bundestag Wolfgang Schäuble, for direct elections to take place to give the President a mandate, this would strengthen the post within the European Council allowing for stronger leadership in addition to addressing the question of democratic legitimacy in the EU.
+There have been calls by some, such as former German interior minister and former head of the Bundestag Wolfgang Schäuble, for direct elections to take place to give the President a mandate, this would strengthen the post within the European Council allowing for stronger leadership in addition to addressing the question of democratic legitimacy in the EU.
 However, this might cause conflict with Parliament's democratic mandate or a potential mandate for the Commission (see section below).
 To give a mandate to the European Council's president would signify a development of the Union's governance towards a presidential system, rather than a parliamentary system.